evgdim/clean-code/presentation/index.md

 ```

 ## Avoid member prefixes
 Avoid prefixing member variables with “m_” .
-Your classes and functions should be small enough that you don’t need them.
+Your classes and functions should be small enough that you don’t need prefixes.

 ## Avoid abriviations, unless they are common and well known (HTTP, EGN, EIK, etc.)
 ## Avoid terms and metaphores that are hard for other to understand